 To my knowledge, there are at least three credible credentialing organizations for life coaches.
 The one I am certified by is the Center for Credentialing and Education.
 They offer the Board Certified Coach (BCC) credentials.

-I wanted this one because it is closely affiliated with the National Board for Certified Counselors.
+I chose to earn the BCC because it is closely affiliated with the National Board for Certified Counselors.
 They are the organization that certified me as a national certified counselor (NCC) and clinical mental health counselor (CCMHC) The BCC has a specially designed program for therapists who transition into life coaching.

-There are also differences between teaching, consulting, mentoring and life coaching.
-But I’m mostly concerned with the differences between psychotherapy/counseling.
+There are differences between teaching, consulting, mentoring and life coaching.
+All coaches need to learn this distincetion.
+I’m personally concerned with the differences between coaching and psychotherapy/counseling.
+It’s a big difference.

 In therapy, people in pain come to an authority figure to alleviate their pain.
 They qualify for an official diagnosis and they can use their medical insurance.
 This is the medical model of mental health and dis-ease.